accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS and Android

 1. Identify processes that limit session time (e.g. after authentication).
-1. Check for
+1. Check
-	- the presence of a mechanism enabling the user to remove the time limit (for example, a toggle button enabling the user to activate or deactivate the session time limit);
+	- for the presence of a mechanism enabling the user to remove the time limit (for example, a toggle button enabling the user to activate or deactivate the session time limit);
-	- or the presence of a mechanism allowing the user to increase the time limit (for example, a drop-down list with available connection time values);
+	- or for the presence of a mechanism allowing the user to increase the time limit (for example, a drop-down list with available connection time values);
-	- or the presence of a mechanism which warns the user of the imminence of the time limit and allows the user at least 20 seconds to increase the time limit (for example, the opening of a modal with a button allowing the time limit to be increased);
+	- or for the presence of a mechanism which warns the user of the imminence of the time limit and allows the user at least 20 seconds to increase the time limit (for example, the opening of a modal with a button allowing the time limit to be increased);
 	- or that the time limit is at least twenty hours.
 1. If this is the case, the criterion is validated.